DRIVER-EU/test-bed-design/doc/test-bed-description.md

 As software applications need to understand the messages they receive, the Test-bed has to assure that every message that is sent complies with the expected format (syntax).
 For example, when a solution wants to share the location of a vehicle or the value of a sensor, you probably need to capture the vehicle's or sensor's location, as well as its type, speed or sensor value.
 Then it is important to know that the type will be one out of a list of possibilities, that the location is specified using two numbers, and that the speed or sensor value is a number too.

 To capture this information, the common solution is to specify it in a so-called schema.
-The Test-bed enforces this too, and is uses the open [Apache AVRO](https://avro.apache.org) schema format.
+The Test-bed enforces this too, and it uses the open [Apache AVRO](https://avro.apache.org) schema format.

 **Dealing with standards:** In the CM domain, several standards exists, such as CAP, EDXL or EMSI.
 They are represented using XML, a textual representation of a message that is easily readable by computers.
 A recurring problem with all standards, however, is that they rarely represent all the information you would like to share.
 This often leads to adding new fields, or, even worse, *re-purposing* existing fields.
 Additionally, not every organisation uses it in the same way.
 For Trialling new solutions, the Test-bed needs to be flexible and exact, and that's why the Test-bed does support these standards, but converted to the AVRO format.
 In that way, every connected solution or simulator will exactly know what to expect when reading a message, as new fields can be easily added in a robust way.